-Releasing the February 2025 edition of the Deloitte Access Economics Employment Forecasts report, Deloitte Access Economics partner and lead author, David Rumbens, said: “Last year saw the labour market continue to hum even as other economic indicators suggested recession-like conditions.
-Over 444,000 Australians gained jobs in the year to December 2024 with around two-thirds of these being full-time positions, highlighting the labour market's resilience.
+Releasing the May 2025 edition of the Deloitte Access Economics Employment Forecasts report, Deloitte Access Economics partner and lead author, David Rumbens, said: “Last year saw the labour market continue to hum even as other economic indicators suggested recession-like conditions.
+In the past year almost 390,000 Australians found jobs, with around two thirds of these being full-time positions, highlighting the labour market's resilience.
+In April 2025 alone, employment surged by an additional 89,000 people.

 What’s in store for Australia’s labour market in calendar year 2025?

-Overall, national employment growth is forecast to slow to 1.8% (257,400 workers) in 2025, moderating further to 1.2% (180,000 workers) in 2026, as public spending slows, net overseas migration trends downward, and macroeconomic conditions are still relatively subdued.
+Overall, the pace of employment growth is forecast to slow to 1.5% (218,800 workers) in 2025-26 as public spending slows and net overseas migration trends downwards.

 “All sectors are expected to benefit from the gradual economic upturn, with consumer-facing industries poised for growth due to the combined effects of tax cuts, government rebates, and anticipated cuts to interest rates,” Rumbens said.